pfitsplus/pfitsplus.github.io/_team/youdin-andrew.md

     <li> Planet formation"
 ---

-Andrew N. Youdin is ...
+Andrew N. Youdin is a theoretical astrophysicist working on planet formation, exoplanets and astrophysical fluid dynamics with a focus on disks.
+Prof. Youdin pioneered the streaming instability mechanism, and has worked on giant planet formation, Kuiper belt origins, Hot Jupiter evolution, and aspects of disk hydronamics including instabilities and turbulent transport.

 ## Biography
+- __2023–present__ - Professor, University of Arizona, Steward Observatory and LPL
+- __2019–2023__ - Associate Professor, University of Arizona, Steward Observatory and LPL
-- __2020–present__ - Professor, University of
+- __2014–2019__ - Assisstant Professor, University of Arizona, Steward Observatory